keptn/lifecycle-toolkit/docs/content/en/docs/install/tips-tricks.md

 [keptn/values.yaml](https://github.com/keptn/lifecycle-toolkit-charts/blob/main/charts/keptn/values.yaml)
 umbrella chart.
-Each subchart has its own `values.yaml` file with parameters that are documented in the README file for each, but configuration changes for the subcharts are added to the umbrella chart.
+Each subchart has its own `values.yaml` file with parameters that are documented in its README file, but configuration changes for the subcharts are added to the umbrella chart.
 See
 [Customizing the configuration of components](install.md/#customizing-the-configuration-of-components) for an example.